joaomo/Certify-Architecture-Kata/ADRs/Case_Study_ShortAnswersGrading.md

 ## Decision

 Certifiable, Inc. will implement a hybrid AI-assisted grading system for Test 1 short-answer questions to enhance efficiency and maintain grading quality.
 The system will employ semantic similarity models to evaluate candidate short-answer responses by comparing them to a set of top-selected answers.
-These semantic analysis results, combined with automatically graded multiple-choice scores, will generate proposed pass/fail decisions for expert software architect review.
-Critically, to expedite the expert review process and ensure consistent feedback, a Retrieval-Augmented Generation (RAG) system will be integrated to provide **pre-written feedback options** for experts to choose from, alongside highlighting specific areas in candidate responses that require their focused attention.
-Expert graders will retain final decision-making authority, leveraging the AI-provided suggestions and feedback to efficiently and accurately assess candidate performance.
+These semantic analysis results, combined with automatically graded multiple-choice scores, will be used to determine the grading path.
+A Retrieval-Augmented Generation (RAG) system will be integrated to expedite the expert review process and ensure consistent feedback.
+For cases where both the semantic similarity model and multiple-choice scores indicate high confidence in a passing grade, the system will automatically approve the candidate.
+For all other cases, including borderline results and those with lower confidence scores, expert graders will retain final decision-making authority, leveraging the AI-provided suggestions and feedback to efficiently and accurately assess candidate performance.

 ### Option Comparison: AI-Assisted Short-Answer Grading for Test 1